 Next time you're feeling glum, atune yourself to the pentatonic scale.
 Your heart might just thank you!

 If you're interested in improving your HRV, I can help with training programs and technology.
-Email or call for more information.
+Get in touch for more information.